 Conquering the Sahara Desert with 330 hp

-Over the course of almost 10,000 kilometres, René Metge had to overcome many obstacles to fulfil his dream.
-Not least of which being the torrid heat of the desert and a brutal bone-dry course.
+The torrid heat of the desert and a brutal bone-dry course: to fulfil his dream, René Metge had to overcome many obstacles across almost 10.000 kilometres.
 Of the 313 cars that started the Paris-Dakar that year, only 98 made it to the finishing line.
-But finally, after 19 days of battling the competition – and the elements – he made it to Lac Rose with a winning time of 16:58'55".
-A racing experience and performance that will never be forgotten.
+But finally, after 19 days of battling the competition - and the elements - he made it to Lac Rose with a winning time of 16:58'55".

 Driven by blood, sweat and tears